geudde/attic-chest/pages/01.season-1/02.meeting-02/06.sonnet/docs.md

 &emsp;&emsp;Or face, or hand, or ev’ry charm combin’d,
 &emsp;&emsp;For Jove from thee alone creates each grace.

-I have endeavor’d to translate nearly literally the *admirable* sonnet of Fracastoro but I fear I have not done sufficient justice to so exquisite or ???
-Angels, Sun, Moon, Paradise, Jove, Love, the Graces
+I have endeavor’d to translate nearly literally the *admirable* sonnet of Fracastoro but I fear I have not done sufficient justice to so exquisite or jumbled Angels, Sun, Moon, Paradise, Jove, Love, the Graces